fjp/fjp.github.io/_posts/sensors/2018-06-19-minimu9v5-rtimulib2.markdown

 ./RTIMULibDemoGL
 {% endhighlight %}

-This should open a Qt GUI that lets you see the orientation of the imu.
+This should establish a connection to the connected IMU and open a Qt GUI that lets you see the orientation of the imu.

+{% include figure image_path="/assets/posts/2018-06-16-minimu9v5-rtimulib2/RTIMULibDemoGL.png" caption="RTIMULibDemoGL" %}

-The first start time you start the GUI a file called RTIMULib.ini is created which is used to store the imu settings (address of the chips, fusion state) and calibration data.
+The first time you start the GUI a file called RTIMULib.ini is created which is used to store the imu settings (address of the chips, fusion state) and calibration data.
 Furthermore, the IMU is not calibrated and will result in poor tracking behavior while rotating.
 Therefore the sensors (magnetometer, accelerometer and gyroscope) need to be calibrated which I will explain in the next section.